List of Ligatures: Guide For Typographers

 But be attentive and don’t go crazy.

-Far too many ligatures, especially in long quantities of text, come across rather over the top.
+Far too many ligatures, especially in long quantities of text, come across as rather over the top.

 Since a ligature is a single character when you delete or enable the spacing of letters, its internal spacing will not vary.